danpeirce/danpeirce.github.io/2018/oled-v1.2/oled-v1.2.md

 * cl to Arduino Uno A5
 * data to Arduiono Uno A4

-No ext4ernal pull ups were added!
+No external pull ups were added!

 ### Arduino IDE Setup